fleximus/vdns/README.md

 # VDNS

-This is a DNS library written in V.
+This is a DNS client library written in V.

 ## Features